Carolzhangzz/CS-AI-Resources-Blog/README.md

 ### 👋 This is a Resource Platform for STEM Students
 🔍  You can easily browse what you want by checking the "Category" section.<br>

+🌍  I have added an `English version!!`, you can click on the lower right corner of the website to switch languages

 📮  Please [email](mailto:applyforcontirbute@qinshizz.com) me if you want to contribute!<br>